YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 Usually, the user fixes all errors that appear in error-revealing tests and then rerun randoop until it does not generate any error-revealing tests.

+Randoop is still being used today by companies like ABB and Microsoft.
+Randoop has had many successful applications, especially on library classes like java.util.

 ## Installation

 To install randoop, a user simply has to do the following: